Courtney Conlogue

 Courtney Conlogue (born August 25, 1992) is an American professional surfer.
 She was born in Santa Ana, California.
 Courtney learned to surf at the age of 4.
 In 2004 when she was 11, Conlogue was the youngest athlete to be selected to the USA Junior Surf Team.
 She went on to achieve 11th place in the 2005 ISA World Junior Surfing Championships.
-By the time she was 14, she had won a surfing gold medal as a member of the U.S. Team in the X Games.
-When she was 17 she won the biggest competition in the US at the Hurley U.S. Open of Surfing, held at her home break in Huntington Beach, California.
+In 2009, at the ISA World Surfing Games in Costa Rica, Courtney won an individual and team Gold Medal as a USA Surfing Team member.
+By the time she was 14, she had won a surfing gold medal as a member of the U.S.A.
+Team at the X Games.
+When she was 16 she won the biggest competition in the US at the Hurley U.S. Open of Surfing, held at her home break in Huntington Beach, California.
+She won the US Open of Surfing again in 2018.

-Conlogue suffered a major ankle injury while freesurfing before her heat at the Rip Curl Pro Bells Beach in Australia.
-She had to withdraw from the contest as well as the Rio Pro.
-However, later she ranked in #2 place for two years in a row for the World Surf League.
+In 2014 Conlogue suffered a major ankle injury while training before her heat at the Rip Curl Pro Bells Beach in Australia.
+She had to withdraw from the contest as well as the Rio Pro, Fiji Women's Pro, and the US Open of Surfing.
+However, later she ranked in No. 2 place for two years in a row for the World Surf League.

+In the 2019 WSL WCT season; Conlogue suffered 3 consecutive concussions.
+She had to withdraw from the last event of the season: the Maui Pro.
+During 2020 the WSL WCT season was cancelled due to Covid.
+Due to the severity of Courtney's concussions she underwent a tremendous amount of physical therapy to return to the WSL WCT 2021 season.

 She was the winner of the U.S. Open of surfing in 2009 and 2018.

 In 2019 she was inducted into the Surfing Walk of Fame as their Woman of the Year.

-In 2020 she created her own brand, Sea Tiger, selling paintings, coffee, clothing...
+In 2020 she created her own brand, Sea Tiger, selling paintings, coffee, and clothing.

+In 2024 she launched her website www.courtneyconlogue.com to display and sell her fine art; originals and prints.

+Courtney's artwork is on display in several galleries.